 - 24.9 If during the race an athlete takes or picks up the baton of another team, their team shall be disqualified.
 The other team should not be penalised unless an advantage is obtained. - 24.10 Each member of a relay team may run one leg only.
 Any four athletes from among those entered for the competition, whether for that or any other event, may be used in the composition of the relay team for any round.
 However, once a relay team has started in a competition, up to a total of four additional athletes may be used as substitutes in the composition of the team.
-If a team does not follow this Rule, it shall be disqualified. - 24.11 The composition of a team and the order of running for a relay shall be officially declared no later than one hour before the published first call time (the time by which the athletes must be present in the Call Room) for the first heat of each round of the competition.
-Further alterations must be verified by a medical officer appointed by the Organisers and may be made only until the final call time (the time at which the athletes are listed to depart the Call Room) for the particular heat in which the team is competing.
+If a team does not follow this Rule, it shall be disqualified. - 24.11 The composition of a team and the order of running for a relay shall be officially declared no later than the published first call time (the time by which the athletes must be present in the Call Room) for their respective heat in each round of the competition.
 The team shall compete as named and in the declared order.
-If a team does not follow this Rule, it shall be disqualified. - 24.12 The 4 × 100m race shall be run entirely in lanes. - 24.13 The 4 × 200m race may be run in any of the following ways: - 24.13.1 where possible, entirely in lanes (four bends in lanes), - 24.13.2 in lanes for the first two legs, as well as that part of the third leg up to the nearer edge of the breakline described in Rule 17.5 of the Technical Rules, where athletes may leave their respective lanes (three bends in lanes), - 24.13.3 in lanes for the first leg up to the nearer edge of the breakline described in Rule 17.5 of the Technical Rules, where athletes may leave their respective lanes (one bend in lanes).
+If a team does not follow this Rule, it shall be disgualified. - 24.12 The 4 × 100m race shall be run entirely in lanes. - 24.13 The 4 × 200m race may be run in any of the following ways: - 24.13.1 where possible, entirely in lanes (four bends in lanes), - 24.13.2 in lanes for the first two legs, as well as that part of the third leg up to the nearer edge of the breakline described in Rule 17.5 of the Technical Rules, where athletes may leave their respective lanes (three bends in lanes), - 24.13.3 in lanes for the first leg up to the nearer edge of the breakline described in Rule 17.5 of the Technical Rules, where athletes may leave their respective lanes (one bend in lanes).